Knowing the difference in run-time performance

-LTC is one of the most powerful battery chemistries and it should only be used by trained workers with adequate support.
-For safety reasons, this battery is not used in public applications and in consumer devices.
+LTC is one of the most powerful battery chemistries and should only be used by trained workers.
+For safety reasons, this battery is not used in consumer devices.

-Lithium manganese dioxide (MnO2 or Li-M) has similar qualities to LTC but has a lower specific capacity and safe for public use.
+Lithium manganese dioxide (MnO2 or Li-M) is similar to LTC but has a lower specific capacity and is safe for public use.
 The voltage is 3.0–3.30V and the specific energy is about 280Wh/kg.
-Li-M is economically priced and has a long-life.
-It is suitable for moderate loads but can deliver high pulse currents.
+Li-M is economically priced, has a long life and allows moderate loads but can deliver high pulse currents.
 Operational temperature ranges from -30°C to 60°C (-22°F to 140°F).
 Typical uses are meter sensing, medical devices, road toll sensors and cameras.

 CAUTION The chemical components that provide high energy density to lithium-based batteries can also cause safety hazard if misused.
 LTC and Li-M are safe but workers handling these batteries must be familiar with the safety precautions, transportation and disposal.
 Make certain that the batteries are protected from heat, short circuit, and all physical or electrical abuses.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.